Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 Make eye contact

 Always try to make eye contact with other road users to make sure you have been seen.
-Keep an eye on the wheels of the vehicle to help you spot when the vehicle is starting to move.
+Keep an eye on a vehicle's wheels to spot when it starts to move.

 Look around you